 - Garlic.
 Freshly minced garlic cloves.

-How to make the best pork tenderloin marinade
+How to make pork tenderloin marinade

-Step 1 – Make the marinade
+Step 1 – Assemble the marinade ingredients in small bowls.

+Step 3 – Cook the pork tenderloin.
 Take the meat out of the marinade and cook using your preferred method.

 - Marinating meat in a ziplock bag is best for easy cleanup.
 But if you use a bowl, make sure it’s a glass or ceramic bowl.
 Metal bowls tend to react with the acid in the marinade, leaving an unpleasant metallic taste behind.

-- Shake off the excess marinade from the pork but do not pat it dry before cooking!
+- Shake off the excess marinade from the pork, but do not pat it dry before cooking!
 This keeps a thin layer stuck on the surface, creating a gorgeous, golden crust when cooked.

 Storage instructions